6 Things Which Can Make Your College Application Stand Out

 To write an effective essay, see our blog 5 Insider College Essay Hacks to Stand Out From the Crowd.

 Extracurriculars are one of the most important factors that colleges look at seriously besides your grades.
 Almost all colleges want to know what extracurricular activities you do in your spare time.

-Colleges do not want to know all the activities that you have participated in or what you have shown mild interest in.
-They want to know 2-3 activities that you are passionate about and if you have any major achievements in them.
+Colleges do not want to know all the activities you have participated in or have shown mild interest in.
+They want to know 8-10 activities you are passionate about and any significant achievements in them.

 It is also best to get recommendations in classes that you have fared well in.
-In addition, receiving a recommendation from a class that you might major in is the best boost your application can get.
+Also, receiving a recommendation from a class, you might major in is the best boost your application can get.

 Work experience is not as important as the other factors, but it will make your application stand out positively.
 You don't need to work part-time in high school, but the qualities that work experience highlights are your sense of responsibility, maturity, and willingness to work for your goals.